dinosaur-oatmeal/CSE3320-Shell-Assignment/README.md

 # Unix Shell

-In this project, I built a simple Unix shell.
+Under the guidance of Professor Trevor Bakker at The University of Texas-Arlington, I built a simple Unix shell.
 The shell is the heart of the command-line interface, and thus is central to the Unix/C programming environment.
-Mastering use of the shell is necessary to become proficient in this world; knowing how the shell itself is built was the focus of this project.
+Mastering the use of the shell is necessary to become proficient in this world; knowing how the shell itself is built was the focus of this project.